LED Christmas Lights: Everything You Could Possibly Need to Know

 Then, finally, you’ve got to think about the socket spacing once more.
 Again, when you’re working with C9s, it’s best to stick to 12” spacing, but you can go smaller if you’ve got finer details to highlight on a structure.

-A quick note: when you go to buy empty socket light line, you want bulk line, not line with the plugs already molded on.
+A quick note: when you go to buy empty socket light line, you want a bulk line, not line with the plugs already molded on.
 The latter option is just like stringer lights without the bulbs — a set length, with no wiggle room.

 Choose your bulbs

 With light line, it all comes down to the bulbs.
 The cord carries the electricity, but it’s the LED bulbs that do all the heavy lifting, electrically speaking.
-So when setting up your first light set from line, bulb choice is paramount.
+So when setting up your first light set from the line, bulb choice is paramount.

 As we’ve stated, you’ll mostly be working with C9s and the occasional C7s, but if you want to branch out, you can also use round bulbs like G30s, G40s, or G50s.
-These are especially good for bistro-type patio lighting in your backyard, if you want a year-round application for your strings.
+These are especially good for bistro-type patio lighting in your backyard if you want a year-round application for your strings.

 In both sizes, you’ll have a few lens types to choose from.
-First there are the faceted lenses, which bounce the light around and more fully illuminate the bulb.
+First, there are the faceted lenses, which bounce the light around and more fully illuminate the bulb.
 Then there are the less common smooth surface options.
 The transparent smooth-surface bulbs are generally not at the level of their faceted counterpart.
 Smooth, opaque bulbs, however, can put out a lot of color in an increasingly popular throwback package.

 The most important consideration, though, is the bulb’s brand.
 All you really need to know about this is that Minleon, the most recognized and respected LED bulb brand on the market, Pro Christmas, and Opti Core all make excellent bulbs.
 Anything outside of those three brands and you’re rolling the dice.
 If you do buy off the beaten path, make sure to do your research.
 Many an enthusiast has been burned months after buying a bunch of expensive bulbs, only to have them fizzle out much earlier than expected.